cloudinary/cloudinary_npm/samples/readme.md

 ### Setting up

 1. Before running the sample, copy the Environment variable configuration parameters from Cloudinary's [Management Console](https://cloudinary.com/console) of your account into `.env` file of the project or export it (i.e. export CLOUDINARY_URL=xxx).
+In order to run the basic examples from within the `samples/basic` directory, put the `.env` file in the `samples/basic` directory.
-1. Run `npm install` in project directory to bring all the required modules.
+1. Run `npm install` in project directory to install the required modules.
+1. Change directory to `samples/basic`
 1. Run the sample using `node basic.js`.

 ## Photo Album sample